sunken1110/LeetCode-solutions/Solutions/C/2185-counting-words-with-a-given-prefix/README.md

 [Problem Link](https://leetcode.com/problems/counting-words-with-a-given-prefix/description)

 ## Intuition
-The task is to count a number of words which is a prefix and of the other.
+The task is to count a number of words which is a prefix of the other.
 This is a simple brute-force search.

 ## Approach
 **Step-by-Step Process**